 If you are concerned that someone is at risk of, or experiencing, abuse or neglect please contact Onecall.

-If your query relates to the Safeguarding Adults Board please contact Karen Wright, Strategic Safeguarding Manager.
+If your query relates to the Safeguarding Adults Board please contact Karen Wright, Senior Manager Safeguarding Adults.

 The Care Act 2014 stipulates that Safeguarding Adult Boards must publish a strategic plan and annual report.

 Click here to view the latest Annual Report.